6.07.2018

 Who Sails This Ship: The passenger mix skews to English speakers: mainly Americans and Canadians, with some travelers from Australia and the U.K. mixed in.
 Nearly all are 60 or older and incredibly well traveled -- especially when it comes to cruising.
 Many are Regent repeaters.
 You won't see many children or families, with the exception of summer and holiday sailings when the little ones are traveling with their parents and/or grandparents.

-Other Ships in the Fleet: Regent has three additional ships in its fleet.
-Two of them -- Seven Seas Mariner and Seven Seas Voyager -- host 700 travelers per cruise, while Seven Seas Navigator is the smallest ship in the fleet, with a capacity of 490.
+Seven Seas Navigator is the smallest ship in the fleet, with a capacity of 490.
 The luxury cruise line likes to say that it offers "6-star service" on all its vessels.

 Crystal Serenity, Crystal Cruises

+About the Ship: Crystal Serenity offers a solid enrichment program that regularly hosts well-known authors, politicians and other experts and luminaries (think NASA astronaut Captain Scott Kelly and U.S. Marine Corps General (Ret.)
+Anthony Zinni) as guest speakers.
+American Contract Bridge League instruction is available on all sailings, and many tournaments take place throughout the year.
+PGA golf pros are also onboard many sailings to share their expertise.
+Travelers get the sense that Crystal Cruises will do all it can to provide access to the most interesting and knowledgeable people in the world.
 The ship also excels when it comes to its entertainment options.
 If you love listening to music in the lounge or enjoying a show, Crystal Serenity will thrill you.
 You'll come across performers all over the ship -- from a classical quartet playing during afternoon tea service to a jazz or Broadway singer in the lounge as you sip a pre- or post-dinner cocktail.
 After dinner, there's karaoke and dancing at Pulse Disco.
 And if you love ballroom dancing, you can do so at Palm Court and even find a gentleman host dance partner if you're traveling alone or with a companion that has two left feet.
 Broadway-style productions are staged at the Galaxy Lounge, and the casino -- conveniently located on the way to the theater -- has a respectable number of gaming tables and slots.
+Dining is also an area that excels aboard Crystal Serenity.
+The main dining venue, the Crystal Dining Room, is elegant yet comfortable and is open for breakfast, lunch and dinner.
+There are two specialty restaurants: Silk Road (with the Sushi Bar located within) and Prego.
+Chef Nobu Matsuhisa is the culinary mind behind Silk Road, and its Asian-fusion menu and sushi keep cruisers coming back for more.
+(Passengers get one complimentary meal at each specialty restaurant, and additional reservations may be available for $30 per person.)
+Even the ship's Bistro coffee bar and Lido Cafe buffet exceed expectations.

 About the Cruise Line: Despite the fact that Crystal Cruises is currently expanding into the river cruise and yacht sectors, the company still places great emphasis on its oceangoing ships.
 Crystal Symphony receive a massive refurbishment in 2017 and Crystal Serenity will get a similar makeover in fall 2018.

-Who Sails This Ship: Crystal Cruises feels more formal than the other luxury cruise lines (though it has relaxed its dress code policy in recent years).
+dress code policy in recent years).
 Even so, Crystal still attracts a crowd of retirees and older professionals.
 You will sometimes see families with children on this line; as far as luxury lines go, it's a popular option for grandparents traveling with grandchildren as well as multigenerational gatherings.
 North American passengers are the norm, though you'll often meet Australians and Brits on the line as well, and sometimes a few people from other European countries.

 Other Ships in the Fleet: Crystal Symphony is a bit smaller than Serenity, accommodating 848 cruisers, and the ship strives to make vacations memorable with touches like its renowned on-deck jazz brunch.
 The line also sails Crystal Esprit, a 62-passenger yacht (which you can learn more about below).